S. 212 x 278 mm.

 colour trial.
 The ivory-yellow colour of the paper should also support this.

 * In view of the fine woven texture in evidence on the reverse, this paper, often confused with chine volant, is more clearly a kind of bulle.
 It is well known that Corot experimented with a variety of fine papers, even hand-tinting trial proofs in order to induce different atmospheric effects.
-Whereas the edition was on a light purplish-grey paper, the present 1st state impression is on a fine ivory-yellow wove paper, different from that of the Bibliothèque Nationale (originally in the Alfred Robaut collection), as well as the other impression shown here.
+Whereas the edition was on a light purplish-grey paper, the present 1st state impression is on a fine ivory-yellow wove paper, different from that of the Bibliothèque Nationale (originally in the Alfred Robaut collection).

 ** Technically speaking an autographie, this term referring to Corot's "original drawings" on lithographic transfer paper.